What Percentage Is 8 Out Of 12

 A4: Common mistakes include:

-• Incorrectly setting up the fraction: For example, reversing the numerator and denominator.
+• Incorrectly setting up the fraction: Here's one way to look at it: reversing the numerator and denominator.

 • Errors in decimal-to-percentage conversion: Forgetting to multiply by 100 or making mistakes during multiplication.